oneeve8/kobble-data/content/problems.md

 ## Problems Found

 ### Folder problems
-Created a folder and tried to move items into it
+Created a folder and tried to move items into it.
-Could not drag and drop items into it
+Could not drag and drop items into it.
-So tried cut and paste
+So tried cut and paste.
-The items seemed to cut and paste into the folder, but then Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted Tried to copy and paste instead and that did not work either
+The items seemed to cut and paste into the folder, but then.
+Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted Tried to copy and paste instead and that did not work either